 Erin graduated with a Master's degree in Clinical Psychology from the Michigan School of Professional Psychology in 2005.
 She began working at the Center for Eating Disorders as a graduate intern in 2004.
 With a background in psychoeducational eating disorder group work, and individual and family treatment, Erin has a particular interest in the treatment of children, adolescents and young adults with eating, weight, and/or body image disorders and their families.
 She is a member of the Academy for Eating Disorders (AED).
 She currently is a member of the AED Psychodynamic Psychotherapy Special Interest Group, the Research-Practice Forum, and serves on the AED Development Committee.

-MELISSA SUNDERMANN, DO, FACOI, Clinical staff
+MELISSA SUNDERMANN, DO, FACOI, CED Staff Alum

 Melissa received her medical degree from Michigan State University College of Osteopathic Medicine.
 She completed her Internal Medicine residency through Michigan State University as well.
 In 2006, she was inducted into the American College of Osteopathic Physicians as a Fellow.
 Melissa has been treating patients with eating disorders for the past decade.